-- Recommencing the fuel service on Failaka Island by transferring, installing, extending and operating one of the company's mobile stations and fully equipping it for the station customers - Rehabilitation of all 41 stations, according to the new requirements of the regulatory authority, related to civil, mechanical or electrical works - With regard to the health, safety, environment and quality sector, the team had a leading role in following up all the work related to all departments in the company, especially the technical services sector, projects sector and operations sector to implement all requirements related to the regulatory and official authorities of the state - Updating all official documents as per the requirements of the regulatory authority in Kuwait National Petroleum Company and as per ISO requirements. - Successfully obtaining the ISO certificates No. 9001: 2015, 14001: 2015, 45001: 2018 in the field of quality, environment and safety by the regulatory authorities of the Kuwait National Petroleum Company.
+- Implementing the fuel stations' environmental projects, which include Vapor Recovery System and the Petroleum Spillage Drainage at Jaber Al-Ali fuel station No. 84. - The health, safety, environment, and quality sector had a leading role in following up all the pending work with all departments in the company, especially the technical services sector, projects sector and operations sector and implement all requirements related to the regulatory at KNPC and the governmental authorities of the state. - Updating all official documents as per the requirements of the regulatory authority in Kuwait National Petroleum Company and as per ISO requirements. - Holding safety, health, environment, and quality courses for investors' workers.